ajayrawatsap/mf_data/README.md

 1. The frst step is to get the consolidated account statement from CAMS in PDF Format
 2. Convert the PDF to text by cupying the text and pasting it to  text file
 3. Install the required python version 3.9 and rqequired libraries.
-4. Copy the git hub project to your local machine and execute the python function using command line
+4. Copy the git hub project to your local machine and execute the python main function using command line

 ## FAQ